darrylschaefer/ai-text-editor/README.md

 ### **Mobile/Desktop Version**

-FTHR Write supports both mobile and desktop access, ensuring you can continue your work seamlessly across devices.
+Fthr-text supports both mobile and desktop access, ensuring you can continue your work seamlessly across devices.
 For the best experience, it's recommended to use the latest version of Chrome.

 ### **Backup and Data Management**